from __future__ import annotations

 if self.num_batches_tracked == 0:

-# First batch: initialize with batch statistics
+# First batch: initialize from the current batch directly. `copy_` preserves the

 self.running_mean_x.copy_(batch_mean_x)